jamestcole/tech201_virtualisation/README.md

 ## Infrastructure and architecture
-infrastructure and architecture is necessary for the physical components that are needed by the cloud.
+infrastructure and architecture is importatn for the physical components that are needed by the cloud.

 ### Cloud DataCenters